-There’s only one step: pull out your penis and ejaculate away from the vagina.
+During sex, you pull your penis out and ejaculate (cum) away from your partner’s vagina.
+Pulling out works by keeping sperm out of the vagina, so it can’t meet up with an egg and cause pregnancy.
 But it’s important to pull out in time, all the time, or it won’t work as well.

 How do I use the pull out method?

-Your penis has to be all the way out of your partner’s vagina before you ejaculate, and then you have to ejaculate (cum) away from your partner’s vulva and vagina.
-This sounds like no big deal, but it can actually be difficult lots of the time.
+There’s only one step: pull your penis out of your partner’s vagina before any semen comes out.
+Your penis has to be all the way out before you ejaculate (cum), and then you have to ejaculate away from your partner’s vulva and vagina.
+This may sound simple enough, but it can actually be hard to do the right way all the time.

 It takes practice to use the withdrawal method perfectly.
 Withdrawal also takes a lot of self-control.
 You have to be willing and able to stop having sex before ejaculating (cumming), which is usually when sex feels the best.
 And there’s no room for error — if any semen gets in the vagina or on the vulva, pregnancy can happen.
 So if you’re going to use the pull out method, keep emergency contraception (aka the morning-after pill) around, just in case you make a mistake.

 When exactly am I supposed to pull out?

 It’s really important to pull your penis completely out of the vagina before any semen (cum) comes out.
 If you already started to ejaculate (cum) when you pull out, it’s too late.
 It’s also important to not get any semen on your partner’s vulva, so make sure you give yourself enough time to ejaculate away from your partner’s genitals.
 When it comes to withdrawal, it’s definitely better to be early than late.